-Except as disclosed in "Transactions with Management and Others," none of Ms. Boosalis and Messrs.
-Slark, Kenny, McNitt, Reaves and Ward, each of whom was a member of our Compensation Committee during all or a portion of 2019: (1) was at any time during 2019 an officer or employee, or was at any time prior to 2019 an officer, of Hub Group or any of our subsidiaries; or (2) had any relationship requiring disclosure under Item 404 of Regulation S-K. Also, none of our executive officers serves, or in the past fiscal year has served, as a director or compensation committee (or equivalent committee) member of any entity that has an executive officer serving as a Hub Group director or Compensation Committee member
+Except as disclosed in "Transactions with Management and Others," none of Mses.
+Boosalis and Ross and Messrs.
+Slark, Kenny, McNitt, Reaves and Ward, each of whom was a member of our Compensation Committee during all or a portion of 2020: (1) was at any time during 2020 an officer or employee, or was at any time prior to 2020 an officer, of Hub Group or any of our subsidiaries; or (2) had any relationship requiring disclosure under Item 404 of Regulation S-K. Also, none of our executive officers serve, or in the past fiscal year have served, as a director or compensation committee (or equivalent committee) member of any entity that has an executive officer serving as a Hub Group director or Compensation Committee member.